onecommons/unfurl/_sources/extensions.rst.txt

 * add "types" section to the service template can contain any entity type definition.
 * add "when" keyword to "imports" to allow conditional imports
 * add "decorators" section for rule-based enhancements of node templates
-* add "requirements" section to node_filters
+* add "requirements" and "properties" section to node_filters for applying constraints.
 * add "match" key to node_filters for selecting nodes
 * allow "root" to used as alias for the `substitution_mappings <substitution_mappings>` keyword.
 * add "node" keyword to `substitution_mappings <substitution_mappings>` section